rish-kar/Act-One/README.md

 - Move sensitive config to Secret Manager and enable Workload Identity for Cloud Run.
 - Add an HTML email template (Thymeleaf) for nicer customer-facing emails while keeping a plaintext fallback.

 ---

-## Contact & help

-If you hit a deployment roadblock or want a CI pipeline added, tell me which provider you use (GitHub Actions, GitLab CI, Jenkins) and I will add a tested workflow.

----